10 Fun Sensory Activities for Toddlers, Pre-schoolers, Young Kids

 - Encouraging problem solving: Many sensory activities for toddlers and pre-schoolers create opportunities for problem solving.
 This may be that the playdough needs to fit in a certain place, a bead that needs to thread in a certain way, or keeping the water from falling on the ground.

 Hopefully these sensory activities for toddlers and pre-schoolers have inspired you to encourage sensory play with your child.
-If you are looking for more fun kids activity ideas check out our long list of Things to do at home with kids.
+If you are looking for more fun kids activity ideas check out our long list of Things to do at home with kids, and for outdoor fun, see our Summer activities for kids post.